+RUBRIC FOR THE CONTINUOUS INTERNAL EVALUATION

+COMPONENTS MARKS

-RUBRIC FOR THE CONTINUOUS INTERNAL EVALUATION COMPONENTS MARKS 1.
-QUIZZES: Quizzes will be conducted in online/offline mode.
+1. QUIZZES: Quizzes will be conducted in online/offline mode.
 TWO QUIZZES will be conducted & Each Quiz will be evaluated for 10 Marks.
-Each quiz is evaluated for 10 marks adding up to 20 MARKS 20 2.
-TESTS: Students will be evaluated in test, descriptive questions with different complexity levels (Revised Bloom's Taxonomy Levels: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating).
+Each quiz is evaluated for 10 marks adding up to 20 MARKS

+2. TESTS: Students will be evaluated in test, descriptive questions with different complexity levels (Revised Bloom's Taxonomy Levels: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating).
 TWO tests will be conducted.
 Each test will be evaluated for 50Marks, adding upto 100 Marks.
 FINAL TEST MARKS WILL BE REDUCED TO 40 MARKS.

-40 3.
-EXPERIENTIAL LEARNING: Students will be evaluated for their creativity and practical implementation of the problem.
+3. EXPERIENTIAL LEARNING: Students will be evaluated for their creativity and practical implementation of the problem.
 Case study based teaching learning (10), Program specific requirements (10), Video based seminar/presentation/demonstration (10) Designing & Modeling (10)Phase 2 will be done in the exhibition mode (Demo/Prototype/any outcome).
 ADDING UPTO 40 MARKS.

-40 4.
-LAB: Conduction of laboratory exercises, lab report, observation, and analysis (30 Marks), lab test (10 Marks) and Innovative Experiment/ Concept Design and Implementation (10 Marks) adding up to 50 Marks.
-THE FINAL MARKS WILL BE 50MARKS 50 MAXIMUM MARKS FOR THE CIE 150
+4. LAB: Conduction of laboratory exercises, lab report, observation, and analysis (20 Marks), lab test (10 Marks) and Innovative Experiment/ Concept Design and Implementation (20 Marks) adding up to 50 Marks.
+THE FINAL MARKS WILL BE 50MARKS

+MAXIMUM MARKS FOR THE CIE (THEORY AND PRATICE)

 RUBRIC FOR SEMESTER END EXAMINATION (THEORY)

 Q.NO.
-NO. CONTENTS
+CONTENTS M ARKS

-PART A •
+PART A 1 Objective type of questions covering entire syllabus

-1 Objective type of questions covering entire syllabus 20
+1 Objective type of questions covering entire syllabus

-PART B (Maximum of THREE Sub-divisions only)
+PART B (Maximum of THREESub-divisions only)

-2 Unit 1 : (Compulsory) 16
+2 2 Unit 1 : (Compulsory)

-3 & 4 Unit 2 : Question 3 or 4 16
+3 & 4 4 Unit 2 : Question 3 or 4

-5 & 6 16
+5 & 6 5 Unit 3: Question 5 or 6

-7 & 8 16
+7 & 8

-9 & 10 Unit 5: Question 9 or 10 16
+9 & 10 Unit 5: Question 9 or 10

 TOTAL 100